TUI-NICR/deep-orientation/README.md

 @InProceedings{doe2019
-  Title = {{Deep Orientation: Fast and Robust Upper Body Orientation Estimation for Mobile Robotic Applications}}, Author = {Lewandowski, Benjamin and Seichter, Daniel and Wengefeld, Tim and Pfennig, Lennard and Drumm, Helge and Gross, Horst-Michael}, Booktitle = {Submitted to: IEEE International Conference on Intelligent Robots and Systems (IROS)}, Year = {2019}
+  Title = {{Deep Orientation: Fast and Robust Upper Body Orientation Estimation for Mobile Robotic Applications}}, Author = {Lewandowski, Benjamin and Seichter, Daniel and Wengefeld, Tim and Pfennig, Lennard and Drumm, Helge and Gross, Horst-Michael}, Booktitle = {To be published in: IEEE International Conference on Intelligent Robots and Systems (IROS)}, Year = {2019}
 }
 ```